 Skip to main content

 Atlas SDK follows a simple promise: your agent, our orchestration.
-Adapters create a small, consistent interface so you can place the Student-Teacher loop on top of nearly anything—from hosted APIs to local Python functions.
+Adapters create a small, consistent interface so you can place the adaptive dual-agent loop (student + verifying teacher) on top of nearly anything—from hosted APIs to local Python functions.

 Choosing an Adapter